DoctorDerek/weather-app-demo/README.md

 ## Discussion Section

-1. ✅ Talk about your changes
+1. ✅ Talk about your changes when fixing the "App crashes on submit" bug

    - The bug was caused by the classic JavaScript problem where trying to access properties of `null` or `undefined` throws an error.